markagold1/channelizer/README.md

 # Explore Efficient Filterbank Channelizer Architectures

-This repo contains full implementations of a Weighted Overlap-Add (WOLA) and a Polyphase (PFB) analysis filterbank.
+This repo contains full implementations of Weighted Overlap-Add (WOLA) and Polyphase (PFB) analysis filterbanks.
 Also included are demonstration "wrapper" scripts that make it easy to explore different channelizer designs using these architectures.
 Finally, a C++ MEX WOLA implementation is included, which is capable of running many times faster than the m-file equivalent.

 The WOLA and PFB functions support both maximally and non-maximally decimated configurations, and allow control of filter bandwidth independent of channel spacing.